Syncano/syncano-arduino/README.md

 ### Channels

-In order to use Syncano channels properly, you have to create the template in Syncano.
-Templates can be found in `<> Snippets` section on your dashboard.
+In order to use Syncano channels, you have to create the template in Syncano.
+Templates can be found in `<> Snippets` section in your dashboard.
-Name your new template `arduino` and set it's content type to `application/json`.
+Name your new template `arduino` and set it content type to `application/json`.
 Then just copy the code below into it and save.
 ~~~~
 {%- set fields_to_skip = [
 		"group",